 Your workplace might have sector-specific regulations, requirements, and guidance.
 For example, healthcare settings have very specific personal protective equipment (PPE), isolation, and disinfection requirements that must be followed.

 The jurisdiction in which your workplace operates is also important.
-Your workplace may be regulated at the federal or provincial level, and each province may have its own approach to legislating health and safety.
-For example, the laws about who pays for PPE (employer or worker) are not the same in every province.
+Your workplace may be regulated at the federal, provincial, or territorial level, and each jurisdiction has its own legislation covering health and safety.

 The COVID-19 ‘infodemic’